-"Trail camera" means an unmanned device used to capture images, video, or location data of wildlife.
+"Trail camera" means any device which is not held or manually operated by a person and is used to capture images, video, or location, time or date data of wildlife.

 "Trap flag" means an attractant made from materials other than animal parts that is suspended at least three feet above the ground.